h-art/Horganizer/README.md

 ## Local development

+First of all, run migrations

+    $ ./manage.py migrate --settings horganizer.settings.local

+Then you will probably need to create a super user for the admin app

+    ./manage.py createsuperuser --settings horganizer.settings.local

+If you want to do this in just one command, simply run

+    ./manage.py syncdb --settings horganizer.settings.local

+At this point you can run Django's internal webserver to serve the application

     $ ./manage.py runserver --settings horganizer.settings.local

-be sure to have settings/local.py configuration file (you can copy the dist file located in horganizer/settings).
+Be sure to have settings/local.py configuration file (you can copy the dist file located in horganizer/settings).
 You can also run the project using uwsgi

     $ DJANGO_SETTINGS_MODULE=horganizer.settings.local uwsgi --http :8000 --module horganizer.wsgi